1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Notice of Funding Opportunity for Cyber Resilient Massachusetts Grant Program | MassTech Notice of Funding Opportunity for Cyber Resilient Massachusetts Grant Program This solicitation is an update to NOFO No. 2024-Cyber-01 The Mass Cyber Center, a division of the Massachusetts Technology Collaborative is issuing this Notice of Funding Opportunity for the Cyber Resilient Massachusetts Grant Program (NOFO No.2025-Cyber-01) to solicit responses from municipalities, small businesses, and non-profits interested in receiving grants to fund Managed Detection and Response (”MDR”) services.
+Notice of Funding Opportunity for Cyber Resilient Massachusetts Grant Program | MassTech Notice of Funding Opportunity for Cyber Resilient Massachusetts Grant Program This solicitation is an update to NOFO No. 2024-Cyber-01 and 2025-Cyber-01 The Mass Cyber Center, a division of the Massachusetts Technology Collaborative is issuing this Notice of Funding Opportunity for the Cyber Resilient Massachusetts Grant Program (NOFO No.2026-Cyber-01) to solicit responses from municipalities, small businesses, and nonprofits interested in receiving grants to fund Security Operations Center (SOC) services, including Managed Detection and Response ("MDR") and other related services.

-This service positions organizations to detect and respond to cybersecurity threats and includes the following: Managed 24x7 endpoint detection and response Active Directory and Entra Hygiene Active Directory Identity Protection Software and Asset Inventory CyberTrust Massachusetts is a non-profit organization working closely with the MassCyberCenter and receiving grant funding to manage the operation of its SOC and support Cyber Ranges located at colleges and universities across the Commonwealth.
+Grants are eligible to fund the following CyberTrust Massachusetts services: Managed Detection and Response (SentinelOne) Extended Detection and Response (XDR) Application Control and ZeroTrust (technology solution-provider: ThreatLocker) CyberTrust Massachusetts is a nonprofit organization working closely with the MassCyberCenter and receiving grant funding to manage the operation of its SOC and support Cyber Ranges located at colleges and universities across the Commonwealth.

 Municipalities may contract directly with CyberTrust Massachusetts for MDR and related cybersecurity services without a public procurement process (See 2023 Mass.
 Chapter 77, Section 195).
-Applicants must first receive a scope of work from CyberTrust Massachusetts for MDR services before applying to this solicitation.
+Applicants must first receive a scope of work from CyberTrust Massachusetts for services before applying to this solicitation.

 Joint applications between municipal entities (i.e. local governments and school districts) are encouraged.
 Regional school districts may apply separately from local governments.
-Additionally, regional entities, including those that are non-profits, are eligible to apply if municipalities are the end-beneficiary of funds.
+Additionally, regional entities, including those that are nonprofits, are eligible to apply if municipalities are the end-beneficiary of funds.

 Eligible small businesses are those that meet the U.S. Small Business Administration definition of a small business ( see Table of Small Business Size Standards ).

-MassCyberCenter will prioritize applications from Massachusetts-based small businesses and non-profits that represent the following sectors: Artificial Intelligence / Machine Learning Entrepreneurial-support Organizations Health Care and Digital Health Grants to municipalities will be forward funded.
-Grants to small businesses and non-profits will be funded on a reimbursement basis.
+MassCyberCenter will prioritize applications from Massachusetts-based small businesses and nonprofits that represent the following sectors: Artificial Intelligence / Machine Learning Entrepreneurial-support Organizations Health Care and Digital Health Grants to municipalities will be forward funded.
+Grants to small businesses and nonprofits will be funded on a reimbursement basis.
 Full details included in the NOFO linked below.

-*Note: As of May 16, 2025, applications for Technology Upgrade projects are no longer being accepted.
-Team Lead: Maxwell Fathy, proposals@masstech. org Date Issued: March 24, 2025 Informational Webinar: April 10, 2025 at 12:00 p.
+Team Lead: Maxwell Fathy, proposals@masstech. org Date Issued: March 18, 2026 Informational Webinar: April 10, 2025 at 12:00 p. m.

-Recording (Video) | Presentation (PDF) Questions Due : April 11, 2025 Questions and Answers File Posted: April 18, 2025 - Q&A (PDF) Applications Due: Rolling for MDR Projects; Applications Closed for Technology Upgrade Projects Download Application Documents: Download NOFO No. 2025-Cyber-01 Amendment 2 (PDF) amended 5/16/2025 Download Attachment A (PDF) Download Attachment B - Budget Template Municipalities (EXCEL) Download Attachment B - Budget Template Small Businesses and Non-Profits (EXCEL) Download Frequently Asked Questions (PDF) Get news from Massachusetts Technology Collaborative in your inbox.
+Recording (Video) | Presentation (PDF) Questions Due : April 11, 2025 Questions and Answers File Posted: April 18, 2025 - Q&A (PDF) Applications Due: Rolling Download Application Documents: Download NOFO No. 2026-Cyber-01 (PDF) amended 5/18/2026 Download Attachment B - Budget Template Municipalities (EXCEL) Download Attachment B - Budget Template Small Businesses and NonProfits (EXCEL) Download Frequently Asked Questions (PDF) Get news from Massachusetts Technology Collaborative in your inbox.

 This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.
 By submitting this form, you are consenting to receive marketing emails from: Massachusetts Technology Collaborative, 75 North Drive, Westborough, MA, 01581, US, https://masstech. org.